 The lecture series World Archaeology gives an outline of the deep history of humans and society from our early ancestors to the more complex societies in the world.
 The role of material culture in society is discussed and shown in many regions and periods.

-World Archaeology 3.2 addresses the archaeology of the American hemisphere from early colonisation up to the early period of European colonialism across 1492.
+World Archaeology 3.2 provides a selective and cursory first overview of the archaeology of the American hemisphere from initial settling to the start of European colonisation.

-In the Americas, as well as worldwide, people used material culture to shape their world and at the same time, people were shaped by the material culture they created.
+Across the Americas people used material culture to shape their world and at the same time, people were shaped by the material culture they created.
 This type of data will be used to critically understand past indigenous societies of the Americas, including the use of pictorial indigenous, written sources and oral tradition.

-Although mentioning several different areas of the Americas, we will be centred around Middle America (Mesoamerica and southern Central America), and the Caribbean area, also touching on the South American lowland area.
+Although mentioning several different areas of the Americas, we will be centered around Middle America, providing regional introductions to the cultural areas of Mesoamerica and southern Central America, with a passing reference to the principal South American cultural areas.

-In this course, we will begin to create an understanding of the particular features of archaeology in the Americas, underscoring the different areas and regions and the multiple scales of analysis.
-While discussing the American hemispheres from the perspective of Europe may seems plausible, we will explore the complexity of actually doing so.
+In this course, we will begin to create an understanding of the features of archaeology in the Americas, underscoring the different areas and regions and the multiple scales of analysis.

-The course will also include consideration of the rich contemporary variety of national and socio-cultural contexts in the Americas, underscoring the relevance of current societal problems and challenges.
+The course will also include consideration of the rich contemporary variety of national and socio-cultural contexts in the Americas, highlighting the relevance of current societal problems and challenges.

-3 lectures and 3 tutorial sessions, over 3 weeks.
+Three lectures and three tutorial sessions, over three weeks.